XRPLF/xrpl-dev-portal/blog/2024/testnet-reset-notification.md

 ---
 # Upcoming Testnet Reset

 Testnet is scheduled for a reset on **Monday, August 19, 2024** to improve stability and reduce the cost of running a Testnet node.

-This post will be updated following the successful completion of the reset.
+{% admonition type="success" name="Update" %}
+The reset has completed successfully.
+Testnet network and faucet are online and fully operational.
+{% /admonition %}

 ## Background